-The winning team, called ‘Mindful Minis: Sample, Travel, Repeat’, focused their efforts on reducing plastic pollution at airport security, where an estimated 5000 tonnes of plastic waste is thrown away every year.
+The winning team, called ‘Mindful Minis: Sample, Travel, Repeat’, focused their efforts on reducing plastic pollution at airport security.
 Their idea is a system of pop-up shops selling reusable pouches of cosmetics which could then be returned and reused at other airports with partnered stores.

 Other finalists included the ‘Tupper Club’ who attempted to reinvent the lunchbox and takeaway dining experience using a Tupperware ‘drop and wash’ subscription model.

 Dr Leila Sheldrick, lecturer in Industrial Design at the Dyson School of Design Engineering, developed the Hackathon in collaboration with Dhruv.
 She said: “Our students are trained to work across disciplines to bring ideas together and realise impactful solutions.
 Working with the guest experts visiting us on the day, they were perfectly placed to drive forwards idea development, and now to work to take the concepts into the real world.”